brian32768/docker-flexlm/README.md

 ### What it really uses

-There is NOTHING special in here so the list of required packages is pretty meaningless.
-I bet I can copy the binary out to an alpine image and get it to load just fine.
+That Esri list of required packages is absurdly long and only needed by the installer.

-But NO, lmutil is 32-bit so you have to install compat packages for that.
+The lmutil program is 32-bit so you have to install compat packages for that, otherwise things could get tiny.
+I could not convince it to run on Alpine or Debian (yet).

-lmutil ends up installed in /home/flexlm/arcgis/licensemanager/bin
+Lmutil ends up installed in /home/flexlm/arcgis/licensemanager/bin Here is what it really needs.

 ```bash
     ldd lmutil